 23. Kadriorg Palace

 Kadriorg Palace is one of the most beautiful places to see in Tallinn.
-It was built in 1718 under the orders of the Russian Tsar Peter the Great, who intended it to serve as a summer residence for the royal family.
+It was built between 1718 and 1725 by order of Peter the Great, the palace was intended as a summer residence for the Russian Tsar and his wife, Catherine I, after whom the estate is named

 Directions

 Your next stop is the KUMU Art Museum (24) which also lies within Kadriorg Park on its southeastern side.
+Head east on A. Weizenbergi and turn right onto Mäekalda tn.
 You’ll be walking a distance of 400 m.

 24. KUMU Art Museum

-KUMU is the headquarters of the Estonian Art Museum and serves both as Estonia’s national gallery and as a center for contemporary art.
-Its interior is beautifully designed and the three floors of exhibits trace an eclectic mix of Estonian art from the 18th to 21st centuries.
+KUMU serves as the headquarters of the Estonian Art Museum, functioning both as Estonia’s national gallery and as a center for contemporary art.
+Inside, the museum offers spacious, light-filled galleries that showcase an extensive collection of Estonian art, spanning from the 18th century to contemporary works.

 Directions

-Your next stop is the Russalka Memorial (25) which lies on Pirita Tee and can be reached by walking through Kadriorg Park.
+Your next stop is the Russalka Memorial (25).
+Head north through Kadriorg Park, exit onto Narva mnt, and turn left to reach the memorial.
 You’ll be walking a distance of 900 m.

 25. Russalka Memorial

-The final sight of our free Tallinn walking tour is the imposing Russalka Memorial.
-It was erected in 1902 to commemorate the 177 soldiers who perished when the Russian ship Russalka (or Mermaid) sank en route to Finland in 1893.
+The final sight on our free Tallinn walking tour is the imposing Russalka Memorial.
+This poignant and visually striking monument, located along Tallinn’s Pirita promenade, commemorates the tragic sinking of the Russian warship Russalka in 1893.

-It is often customary for Russian-speaking couples to lay flowers at the foot of the monument on their wedding day.
+It is a common tradition for Russian-speaking couples to lay flowers at the foot of the monument on their wedding day, adding a layer of cultural significance to this historic site.

 Guided Tallinn Walking Tours